Looking for 3rd grade homeschool curriculum ideas? You’re in the right place!

 For language arts we do more of a Charlotte Mason approach.
 I really don’t prefer an all-in one language arts program for 3d grade homeschool curriculum.
-My kids are rarely at the same level in their reading, writing, spelling, etc., and I choose to delay formal instruction in some of those areas anyway.
-Instead, we focus on reading and narration skills, and then add bits here and there as needed.
+My kids are rarely at the same level in their reading, writing, spelling, etc. Instead, we focus on reading and narration skills, and then add bits here and there as needed.

 - Narration – Narration is a huge part of our homeschool.
 It’s the Charlotte Mason practice of orally telling back what was just read / heard.
 Eventually it will include written narrations / notebooking.
 (Narration helps with pre-composition skills, speaking skills, retention of knowledge, and more.)

 - A Reason for Handwriting – Advancing to the next book.
 This curriculum focuses on letter formation and Scripture copywork.

 - BiblioPlan (Year 3 – Early Modern this year) is what we use for multi-level group learning of history, church history, geography, and literature.
 For my 3rd grader, that will involve listening to read alouds and audiobooks, using the coloring pages, their suggested hands-on projects, and orally narrating.
 We may use some of the scheduled books at his reading level for reading practice, too.